 The proposed bill establishes the Welcoming Alaska Office, which will be responsible for providing support and resources to new immigrants and newcomers in the state.
 This office will offer employment information, referrals to services, and strategies to reduce barriers to employment.
 It will also coordinate with various stakeholders, including state agencies and local governments, to enhance the economic and social integration of new immigrants.
-Additionally, the bill creates the Welcoming Alaska Center, which will provide in-person and virtual assistance, including language instruction and access to government programs.
-The office will be led by an executive director appointed by the governor and will include a liaison from each principal department to facilitate communication and support for newcomers.
+Additionally, the bill creates the Welcoming Alaska Center to provide in-person and virtual assistance, including language instruction and access to government programs.
+The office will be led by an executive director appointed by the governor and will have designated liaisons in each principal department to facilitate communication and support for newcomers.

-Furthermore, the bill repeals the Office of Citizenship Assistance and establishes the Welcoming Alaska Advisory Committee, which will consist of nine members, including representatives from various sectors such as nonprofit organizations, the business community, and the public.
-This committee will assist the office in developing policies and monitoring state agency efforts to include new immigrants.
+Furthermore, the bill repeals the Office of Citizenship Assistance and establishes the Welcoming Alaska Advisory Committee, which will consist of nine members, including representatives from various sectors such as nonprofit organizations and the business community.
+This committee will assist the office in developing policies and monitoring state agency efforts to include newcomers.
 The bill also mandates a study to assess immigration opportunities in Alaska, with a report due by July 1, 2027.
 The effective date for the bill is set for July 1, 2026.

 Statutes affected: